svalabs/checkmk_dcd_file_connector/README.md

 ## Building

-The project creates a new `.mkp` file with every tag.
+The project pipeline creates a new `.mkp` file with every tag.
-Adjust the version in the `info` file accordingly if you plan to release.
+If running for a tag this will be used for the version.
+For manually triggered runs the branch name is used.